 Over the course of the year, while the College's administrative offices may be officially observing a holiday, employees in some offices may be required to work to support students, the academic programs, and/or a general business need (e.g., Labor Day, an observed New Year's Day, President's Day, Independence Day, etc.).
 In these instances, employees are encouraged to save the holiday to be used at a later date with supervisory approval.

 In addition, employees who work only during the academic year do not receive holidays that fall outside of the standard academic year calendar when they are scheduled to work.
 Employees with academic year schedules that end prior to Commencement are not entitled to Memorial Day or Independence Day holiday pay.
 An academic year employee whose academic year schedule extends into June, would be paid for the Memorial Day holiday, but not Independence Day.

 If a benefits-eligible, vacation-eligible, exempt employee is required to work on a College observed holiday, the holiday may be saved as an additional vacation day to be taken at a later date.
-Exempt employees are responsible for submitting the saved holiday on the tracking module of employee self-service, to be added to the vacation balance.
+Exempt employees are responsible for submitting the saved holiday (Pay code: HOLS) via TimePro Administrative Exception Time Recording site and it will be added to the vacation balance.

 Non-exempt Employees with Alternative Work Schedules: Recognizing that a number of employees have alternative work schedules, the following guidelines apply:

 For full-time and part-time, non-exempt employees, if the holiday falls on a regularly scheduled work day and the employee must work on the holiday, he/she is compensated for his/her regularly scheduled hours and has a choice to save the holiday hours as vacation or be compensated for the holiday.
 For more specific examples of time record entry, review the Guide for Holiday Reporting.